Enhanced Professional Practice - Gerontology and Chronic Illness

 Acknowledgement of Privacy

 Confidentiality: The Personal Health Information Protection Act (2004) states that patients have the right to privacy of information.
 Only persons directly involved in their care are allowed access to their personal data.
 It cannot be shared with anyone else.
 Students must be careful not to use patient names outside of the care area or discuss client cases in a public setting because others may overhear, leading to a breach in confidentiality.
 Most agencies will require nurses to sign a confidentiality form acknowledging awareness of this right to be maintained.
-If a learner is discovered to breach a client's confidentiality, he/she will be reported and could be prosecuted under the law.
+If a learner is discovered to breach a client's confidentiality, they will be reported and could be prosecuted under the law.

 Disclosure of Student Information: The College may, from time to time, request student pictures for media and promotion purposes.
 Written consent will be requested.
 Refusal to participate will not create a concern related to progress in the program.